hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/modules_calcua_and_clusterarch.md

 -   Level 1: Unoptimized generic x86 64-bit CPU

--   Level 2: Optimised software
+-   Level 2: Optimised software, with 2 options for naming:

+     1. use the shortest name possible or
+     2. always use three components in the name: OS, CPU and accelerator.

 | Node                  | L1 (generic)   | L2 (shortest)            | L2 (3-component)          |
 |:----------------------|:---------------|:-------------------------|:--------------------------|